 The MARQ is as technically advanced and interactive as any.
-And it has loads of stuff from my town Villajoyosa, 30 minutes drive up the coast..
+And it has loads of stuff from our town Villajoyosa, 30 minutes drive up the coast.
 Probably more even than Villajoyosa’s own museum.

 One of the big finds was the Roman villa of Xauxelles, near La Ermita on the outskirts of Villajoyosa.
 Most of it was excavated by a priest and amateur archaeologist, back in the 1940s, and it hasn’t been touched since, because (frustratingly) it lies on private property.